Understanding Self Assessment and Self Employment for Musicians

 Income to Include

+Music income includes everything earned as a consequence of trading as a musician.
 This can also include some grants, though treatment varies depending on whether the grant is considered trading income or a support award.
 In uncertain cases, document your reasoning in HMRC’s “white space.”

 Using the 'White Space' for Clarity